step-by-step-tutorial/springboot-tutorial/rdbms-oracle/README.md

 docker exec -it oracle sqlplus sys/password@//localhost:1521/xepdb1 as sysdba
 ```

-You have to enable the ORDS schema for the target user.
+You have to enable the ORDS schema for the target user. **Run the following commands one by one**.

 ```oraclesqlplus
 CREATE USER testuser IDENTIFIED BY password;